Justar96/memory-pickle-mcp/README.md

 }
 ```

-That's it.
+That's it!
 Your agent will now remember your projects and tasks across sessions.

-## What It Does
+## 🎯 What It Does

-- **Remembers your work** - Agent loads your current project when you start chatting
+- **🧠 Remembers your work** - Agent loads your current project when you start chatting
-- **Tracks tasks automatically** - Creates tasks when you mention things to do
+- **📋 Tracks tasks automatically** - Creates tasks when you mention things to do
-- **Shows progress** - See what's done and what's left
+- **📊 Shows progress** - See what's done and what's left with completion percentages
-- **Handles handoffs** - Get summaries to continue work in new chats
+- **🤝 Handles handoffs** - Get summaries to continue work in new chats
+- **🏗️ Hierarchical tasks** - Support for subtasks and nested organization
+- **⚡ Priority levels** - Critical, High, Medium, Low task prioritization
+- **🚨 Blocker tracking** - Document and track what's preventing progress

-## How It Works
+## 💡 How It Works

 The agent automatically:
-1. Loads your project status at the start of each session
+1. **Loads project status** at the start of each session via `get_project_status`
-2. Creates tasks when you mention work items
+2. **Creates tasks** when you mention work items using `create_task`
-3. Marks tasks complete when you say they're done
+3. **Marks tasks complete** when you say they're done with `toggle_task`
-4. Tracks progress and shows completion percentages
+4. **Tracks progress** and shows completion percentages
+5. **Generates handoff summaries** for seamless session transitions

 No special commands needed - just talk naturally about your work.

-## Example Usage
+## 📖 Example Usage

 **Starting a project:**
 ```
 You: "I'm building a todo app with React"
 Agent: I'll track this project for you.
-[Creates project and initial tasks]
+✅ Created project: Todo App
+📋 Added initial tasks based on your description
 ```

 **Continuing work:**
 ```
 You: "Hi, let's continue"
-Agent: [Automatically loads project status]
+Agent: [Automatically loads via get_project_status]
 📊 Todo App Project - 40% complete
 ✅ Set up React project
 ⬜ Create task component
-⬜ Add database
+⬜ Add database integration
 ```

 **Making progress:**